 Management of the Corporation has identified a number of leads based on the limited 2D seismic coverage on the block.
-Canacol has also acquired a 3D Seismic project (Mayupa 3D, 157 Km2, 2021) from which a series of drillable exploration prospects have been interpreted and mapped, including Natilla which is currently being drilled (Natilla-1, A-3 well) with the main exploration target being the Cienaga de Oro formation.
-The Natilla-1 exploration well will be a contractual fulfilment well for exploration phase 1.
+Canacol has also acquired a 3D Seismic project (Mayupa 3D, 157 Km2, 2021) from which a series of drillable exploration prospects have been interpreted and mapped, including Natilla which was drilled in 2023 (Natilla-1, A-3 well) with the main exploration target being the Cienaga de Oro formation.

-The block is currently in phase 1 of the exploration period, which was extended by ANH to July 16, 2023.
-The current phase's work commitments will be fulfilled by the acquisition of Mayupa 3D and the drilling of Natilla-1 exploration well.
-The contract's next exploration phase-2 includes as contractual commitments the drilling of four exploratory wells and Geophysical and Geological (G&G) studies.
+Phase 1 of the exploration period ended on July 16, 2023.
+The work commitments were fulfilled with the acquisition of Mayupa 3D and the drilling of the Natilla-1 exploratory well.
+The block is currently in phase 2 of the exploration period and the work commitments for this phase include the drilling of three exploratory wells, the acquisition of 178.6 km2 of 3D seismic and Geophysical and Geological (G&G) studies as contractual commitments.
+The Natilla-1ST well has already been drilled as part of the contractual commitments.